Show your SOLIDARITY with a WV Mine Wars Museum Membership!

 The Time to Band Together is Now

 The state of West Virginia--its miners, coal bosses, officials and families--were in conflict over how our nation would answer these same questions a century ago.
-The West Virginia Mine Wars have lessons for us today about how the cards get stacked against working people and what is possible when people band together across difference to stand up for their rights as citizens, as workers and as people.
+The West Virginia Mine Wars have lessons for us today about how the cards get stacked against working people and about what is possible when people band together across difference to stand up for their rights as citizens, as workers and as people.

-Today, you can be a part of it.
-Give the gift of a Mine Wars Membership and help to ensure that the story of these West Virginians is honored and learned from for decades to come.
+Get your WV Mine Wars Membership and help to ensure that the story of these West Virginians is honored and learned from for decades to come.